 I am only about three years away from semi-retirement, but you won’t find a more motivated worker.
-Not only am I a top flight SAS programmer with many years of experience, but I’m also very good at teaching and mentoring others in the use of SAS—something I almost never get to do in my current position.
+Not only am I a “virtuoso” SAS programmer with many years of programming and data analytics experience, but I’m also very good at teaching and mentoring others in the use of SAS—something I almost never get to do in my current position.

 I need a change.

 I have “big city” job skills in a small town where there appear to be no other employers who would be able to make use of my SAS expertise.
 And, at this stage of my life, I can’t relocate and am unwilling to commute, so working from home appears to be the only option.

 I’m looking at potential opportunities as an “encore career” and would really like to do something that directly benefits society.
 I loved my 21 years at the Iowa Department of Transportation, and would love to be a public servant once again, or to work for a nonprofit organization.
 Or work on scientific projects—true science, not data “science”.
 Or, data for good projects.
 Both salary and number of work hours (up to full time) are completely negotiable.
 I’m at a point now in my career where I can be more flexible for the right opportunity.